csci479/csci479.github.io/docs/syllabus.md

 - **Phone:** 570-577-2345 (I prefer email!)
 - **Office Hours:** [See my calendar](http://www.eg.bucknell.edu/~emp017/calendar.html).
 Try to make it to my listed office hours _first_.
 If you have conflicts, look at my calendar and propose a couple of times that work for you.

+## Course Overview
+This is a project based course.
+You will develop a large piece of software using an agile software development process.
+The course meets three hours a week with a mix of lectures, collaborative learning activities, customer meetings, and team meetings.

+The instructor (and other customers) will propose projects for students to work with.
+Since we have only one semester to work on the projects, we will need to make a decision on the project in a short period of time, e.g., about two weeks.
+Teams of students can work on different projects.

+**Since this is a W-2 course, students are expected to have a substantial amount of writing.** During the semester, we will set a number of milestones (short term goals) for the project that each team needs to meet.
+These milestones can be in the forms of written papers, presentations, deliverable software components, among others.

 ### Course Outcomes
 Students will be able to...